jibarra/icepicky.com/content/resume.md

 Staff Software Engineer: *Apr.
 2024 - Present*

 * Reworked the rewards system to enable physical rewards in the Bonusly rewards catalog.
 Introduction of physical rewards was estimated to double Bonusly rewards revenue.
-* Tech lead of a team that introduced group giving to recognition that resulted in ~40% of customers adopting the feature with sustained usage.
+* Tech lead of a team that introduced group giving to recognition that resulted in 40% of customers adopting the feature with sustained usage.
 * Tech lead of a team to fill product gaps to enable launch of a new subscription tier (Achieve) to sell to customers and unlock a new, expanded customer base.
-* Introduced developer exerience improvements to the codebase: standardized Rubocop configurations, an automated dependecy upgrade process, extensive examples of best practices, and small quality improvements across the codebase.
+* Introduced developer exerience improvements to the codebase: standardized Rubocop configurations, added an automated dependecy upgrade process, shared extensive examples of best practices, and implemented small quality improvements across the codebase.
 * Mentored engineers to help grow their careers.
 Guided engineers through their first experience as tech lead and continued to support them in their journey as a lead.
 Accelerated engineers' output by guiding them to improve their workflow.
 Taught engineers principles like prioritizing simple design.

 ### Gusto